p-arrow/Red-Blue-Guide/Coding/Assembler.md

 ### FUNCTION CALL
 1. **x86 Architecture**
     - A) Function Prolog
-        - Aktuelle Wert des ebp am Stack gesichert (Backup)
-        - Aktuelle Wert des esp in ebp kopiert
-        - Aktuelle Wert des esp wird verringert, damit lok.
-Var.
-Platz haben
+        - Current value of `ebp` saved at stack (kind of Backup)
+        - Current value of `esp` copied into `ebp`
+        - Current value of `esp` gets reduced to ensure enough space for local variables
     - B) Function Body
-    - C) Function Epilog (Ergebnis in eax gespeichert)
+    - C) Function Epilog (result saved in eax)
-        - leave: esp wird mit Wert des ebp geladen (akt.
-S-Frame verworfen)
-        - ret: gesp.
-Rücksprungadresse vom Stack in eip geladen
-        - Programmcode nach call-Befehl fortgesetzt
+        - leave: `esp` gets loaded with value from `ebp` (function stack frame gets discarded)
+        - ret: saved return address is taken from stack and loaded into `eip`
+        - Main program code continues after call-command

 2. **x86-64 Architecture**
---> Ersten sechs Param d.
-Fkt in rdi/rsi/rdx/rcx/r8/r9 geladen --> Erst ab siebten Param werden Werte auf Stack gelegt --> eip wird auf Stack gespeichert (Rücksprungadresse) --> Call-Befehl Ausführung, Adr der gewünschten Fkt in eip geladen --> 128 Byte-Bereich unterhalb v. rsp ist reserviert (Red Zone) --> Fkt kann Red Zone für temp.
-Daten verwenden
+    - First six parameters of function get loaded: `rdi` / `rsi` / `rdx` / `rcx` / `r8` / `r9`
+    - From 7th parameter onwards values are pushed onto stack
+    - `eip` is saved on stack (return address)
+    - The call command is executed and thus the function address gets loaded into `eip`
+    - 128 Byte area below `rsp` gets reserved (**Red Zone**)
+    - The called function can use Red Zone for temporary data
-1) Function Prolog
+    - A) Function Prolog (like x86 Architecture)
-2) Function Body
+    - B) Function Body (like x86 Architecture)
-3) Function Epilog (Ergebnis in rax gespeichert)
+    - C) Function Epilog (like x86 Architecture, result saved in rax)

 <br />